attilavt/node-dj/README.md

 # Setup
 ## Windows
 For developing and running on windows, the following command must first be run as administrator:

 Press windows key -> enter "Powershell" -> right click and choose "Run as administrator" -> enter command `npm install --global --production windows-build-tools`

 ## Linux (ubuntu)
-(if you are running node-dj on a raspberry pi, don't forget to set the audio output with `sudo raspi-config`) For developing and running on linux, the following command must first be run:
+* For developing and running on linux, the following command must first be run:
-`sudo apt-get install -y libasound2-dev make gcc g++` For making sure that node-dj is run at each startup, I recommend using the following command:
+`sudo apt-get install -y libasound2-dev make gcc g++`
+* For making sure that node-dj is run at each startup, I recommend using the following command:
 `crontab -e`
 and entering the following line:
-`@reboot /path/to/script` where the script should contain switching to the node-dj folder and running the `run.sh` script To make sure that the ssh daemon is run on boot, issue the following command: `sudo systemctl enable sshd.service`.
+`@reboot /path/to/script` (where the script should contain switching to the node-dj folder and running the `run.sh` script)
+* To make sure that the ssh daemon is run on boot, issue the following command: `sudo systemctl enable sshd.service`.
-To set the correct time zone, issue the following command: `sudo timedatectl set-timezone "Europe/Istanbul"`
+* To set the correct time zone, issue the following command: `sudo timedatectl set-timezone "Europe/Istanbul"`
+* if you are running node-dj on a raspberry pi, don't forget to set the audio output with `sudo raspi-config`